SaitoTech/saito-lite/docs/polkadot.md

 If there is further interest in leveraging this system we also plan to extend the APIs further to better support an Open Infrastructure Service.
 For now, that work is left to the DAPP author and we encourage anyone interested in this to reach out.

+## Architecture

+For details of the architecture, see our [architecture document](saito-dot-integration.pdf).

 ## Future Work

 The project is a work-in-progress and subject to change, but a general idea of the direction can be seen from the current proposed milestones, which will most certainly change in their details but not in general functionality.